Telepact/telepact/README.md

 to turn off this output validation by submitting their requests with the `{"_unsafe":true}` header.

+### If all I want is compact binary serialization, why not just use gRPC?

+jAPI and gRPC both have compact binary serialization for drastically improved efficiency over conventional serialization such as JSON.
+However, jAPI brings a critical new innovation to the space of RPC and binary serialization in that it _does not leak the ABI into the API_.

+ABI, or Application _Binary_ Interface, is the actual interface between RPC clients and servers using such compact serialization protocols.
+The data passing through this interface is unreadable due to conventional json keys being encoded as numbers.
+Because an encoding is in play, clients and servers need to agree on what numbers represent which fields all throughout the API. gRPC and other conventional RPC frameworks accomplish this by having the clients and servers both base their field ids on the same information at code generation time by leaking these ABI field ids into the API schema itself.
+Unfortunately, this adds an unusual cognitive burden for developers designing such APIs, because they now need to guard against interface drift between the API and the ABI, typically by complying with a set of policies concerning how those field ids are defined and how they can change.

+jAPI breaks free from the conventional practice of defining and maintaining field ids, and instead accomplishes client and server agreement over field ids through a client-server handshake at runtime.
+In consequence, jAPI boasts a far simpler developer experience during the API design phase as well as the unique privilege of allowing clients to leverage binary serialization without generated code.

 ## Glossary

 - **Body** - A structured JSON object containing the primary data payload of the